mizrael/davidguida.net/src/_posts/2024-11-18-dictionary-lookup-performance.md

 ![](https://raw.githubusercontent.com/mizrael/DictionaryLookupBenchmark/36456254d1700c927fb85cb37356a7b4aae73ce1/dictionary.jpg)

-The calls to `TryGetValue` are almost 2x faster!
+The calls to `TryGetValue` are almost 2x faster! **But why is that?**

+The reason is pretty simple actually: calling `ContainsKey` and then accessing the value by key is performing the lookup twice.

 As you can see, I have also included a comparison between .NET 8 and 9.
 The difference is not abyssal, but we can still see an improvement.